Courts Complex Expansion

 - Parking lots and pedestrian access to the courts buildings will be improved.
 A new parking garage has been constructed next to the existing Pennington Lot.

-- Beginning on Monday, April 6, 2020, all parking for the courthouse will be directed to the Pennington Garage and Pennington Lot, which are located approximately two blocks away off of Church Street NE in Leesburg.
+- Visitors to the Loudoun County Courthouse may park for free at the Pennington Garage and Pennington Lot, which are located approximately two blocks away off of Church Street NE in Leesburg.
 Shuttle service from the Pennington Garage and Pennington Lot to the courthouse will run approximately every ten minutes, Monday through Friday from 7:30 a.m. - 5:30 p.m.
 A walking path between the parking areas and the courthouse will be maintained throughout the duration of construction.
 View parking details and a map of the shuttle route and walking path in this flyer (PDF).

 Stay Informed About This Project